Guide · Interview Prep

 What is JD-specific prep?

-JD-specific prep starts from the job description's requirement spine — the must-have lines that determine whether you are a real fit — and pre-loads concrete stories from your work history that prove each must-have.
+JD-specific prep starts from the job description's must-have requirements and pre-loads concrete stories from your work history that prove each must-have.
 Each story is in STAR format (Situation, Task, Action, Result) and anchored to a specific project with metrics, scope, and named stakeholders.
 You do not memorize answers; you map your proof to the role's requirements so the relevant story surfaces under any question.

 Why does JD-specific prep outperform generic prep?